telerik/maui-docs/knowledge-base/set-focused-background-color-maskedentry-windows-maui.md

 ## Description

-I want to set the focused background color of a MaskedEntry control on Windows in my .NET MAUI application.
+I want to set the background color for the focused state of a MaskedEntry control on Windows in my .NET MAUI application.
 By default, when I tab into the control, the focused background color reverts to white even after setting the background color to black.
 Changing the background using the 'Focused' visual state does not work either.

 ## Solution

-To set the focused background color of a MaskedEntry control on Windows in a .NET MAUI application, follow these steps:
+To set the background color for the focused state of the MaskedEntry control on Windows in a .NET MAUI application, follow these steps:

-1. Create a custom ResourceDictionary that contains the desired adjustments for the visual states.
+1. Create a custom `ResourceDictionary` that contains the desired adjustments for the visual states.
-2. Merge this ResourceDictionary in the `Platforms/Windows/App.xaml` file.
+2. Merge this `ResourceDictionary` in the `Platforms/Windows/App.xaml` file.

 Here is an example: